 Back to top

-Call us for the cost of a fitting. which includes initial fitting and return vist to ensure proper fit. (we do not mark up the cost of Eddies Wheels carts, they are paid directly)
+Call us for the cost of a fitting. which includes initial fitting and return vist to ensure proper fit. (we do not mark up the cost of Wheels chairs, they are paid directly)

 check out some of our latest dogs in wheels